valencik/mastersAPSC/documents/thesis/thesis.md

 "When were those journal articles written?"

 The summarization analysis can conveniently be applied to subsets of the data.
-For example, we may answer the question: "What percentage of 1989 entries are journal articles?"
-Or "what percentage of A.J.Sarty's contributions were journal articles?"
+For example, we may answer the question: "What percentage of 1989 entries are journal articles?" @tbl:types1989 Or "what percentage of A.J.Sarty's contributions were journal articles?" @tbl:typesAJSarty

 Type       Amount
 ----       ------